cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/packager.md

 The purpose of the tool is to:

-* Address the issues related to compiling module requirements on different distributions, by bridging the gap between user-compiled images, unfamiliar/minor distributions, and so on.
+* Address the issues related to compiling module requirements on different distributions, by bridging the gap between user-compiled images, unfamiliar/ minor distributions, and so on.
 * Enable you to create your own {{< param cfy_agent_name >}} with your custom plugins.
-* Make the agent creation process seamless in terms of there being a single configuration file and a single-line command.
+* Make the Agent creation process seamless in terms of there being a single configuration file and a single-line command.
 * Enable you to override existing mandatory (and other) modules, by providing your own.

 You can use the {{< param cfy_agent_name >}} packager to create an agent on the distribution on which you are running, that uses your distribution and compilers for modules that require compilation.